gopijaiswal0607/Machine_Learning/README.md

 # Machine_Learning
-# There are all the algorithm of machine learning from scratch.ex linear and logistic regression ,nlp,knn etc.
+# There are all the algorithm of machine learning from scratch.
+Ex linear and logistic regression ,nlp,knn etc.